Survive the Game: Release

 The film was released in select theaters and on VOD on October 8, 2021 and on Blu-ray and DVD on October 12, 2021.

 Box office

 As of August 27, 2022, Survive the Game grossed $59,347 in the United Arab Emirates.

 Reception

-The film has a 14% rating on Rotten Tomatoes based on 7 reviews.

 Bobby LePire of Film Threat rated the film an 8 out of 10 and wrote "Survive The Game may tell an oft-told story, but the script avoids most well-worn tropes in favor of a no-frills actioner."

 Accolades

 Bruce Willis was nominated for his performance in this movie, as he was for all movies he appeared in, in 2021, in the category Worst Performance by Bruce Willis in a 2021 Movie at the Golden Raspberry Awards.
 The category was later rescinded after he announced his retirement due to aphasia.